VahidN/angular-template-driven-forms-lab/README.md

 - How to avoid duplication of RxJS operator imports.
 - How to use the new `HttpClient`.
 - How to use `sanitizer.bypassSecurityTrustHtml` method as a new pipe.
+- How to define and use shared and core modules to provide shared singleton services and components between different modules of the app.
+- How to work with BrowserStorage capabilities.

 How to run it
 -------------